franklinqin0/blog/docs/blog/linear_algebra.md

 Positive definite matrix is symmetric.
 All eigenvalues are positive.
 All pivots are positive.
 All subdeterminants are positive.

-product of pivots = products of eigenvalues?
+product of pivots $=$ products of eigenvalues by SVD and determinant.

 If $A$ has independent columns, then $A^{T} A$ is invertible.